Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Experimental Details

-\textbf{SwinIR: } For both Gaussian blur and non-linear blur experiments, we train SwinIR using Adam optimizer with batch size $28$ for $100$ epochs.
+\textbf{SwinIR: } For all experiments, we train SwinIR using Adam optimizer with batch size $28$ for $100$ epochs.
 We use learning rate $0.0002$ for the first $90$ epochs and drop it by a factor of $10$ for the remaining $10$ epochs.
 We use Quadro RTX 5000 and Titan GPUs.

-\textbf{CCDF-DPS: } We implement this method by modifying the official GitHub repo \footnote{\url{https://github.com/DPS2022/diffusion-posterior-sampling}} of DPS \cite{chung2022diffusion}.
-Instead of projection based conditioning, we replace it with the DPS updates to handle noise in the measurements and non-linear degradations.
-As the initial estimate, we use the output of SwinIR model that we trained.
-We tune the data consistency step size $\zeta'$ and number of reverse diffusion steps $N'$ by doing 2D grid search over $[0.5,1.0,2.0,3.0,5.0,10.0,20.0] \times [1,10,20,50,100,200,1000]$ on the small subset of validation split of FFHQ dataset ($100$ images) based on LPIPS metric.
-For Gaussian blur, we find the optimal hyperparameters to be $(\zeta',N')=(5.0,20)$.
-For non-linear blur optimal values are $(\zeta',N')=(3.0,100)$.

-\textbf{CCDF-L: } This method is the same as ours but with a fixed starting time and initial estimate provided by SwinIR model we trained.
-We tune the data consistency step size $\eta$ and the number of reverse diffusion steps $N'$ by doing grid search over $[0.5, 1.0, 1.5, 2.0] \times [20,50,100,200]$ on the small subset of validation split of FFHQ ($100$ images) based on LPIPS metric.
-For varying blur experiments, we found the optimal value to be $(\eta,N')=(1.0,100)$.
-For non-linear blur, we found it to be $(\eta,N')=(1.5,200)$.

-\textbf{DPS: } This method can be seen as a special case of CCDF-DPS where number of reverse diffusion steps is fixed to $N'=1000$.
-From the same 2D grid search we performed for CCDF-DPS, we find the optimal data consistency step size $\zeta'$ to be $5.0$ for Gaussian blur, $0.5$ for non-linear blur.
+We use $4$ RSTB blocks, each with $6$ STLs and embedding dimension $96$.

 \textbf{Autoencoded (AE): } We use the latent at severity encoders output and decode it without reverse diffusion to get the reconstruction.